-Year 3 involves completing an independent research project (dissertation) on a geological topic, together with a number of compulsory and optional modules.
-Applied geology through Geo-Environmental Engineering is a key component of the third year.
-You will look at fluvial and coastal processes and have options in natural hazards, wetlands, and the nature and causes of environmental change.
+Year 3 involves completing an independent research project (dissertation) on a geological topic, together with modules on fluvial and coastal geomorphology, and applied environmental and engineering geology.
+You will have the opportunity to choose modules on wetlands, the nature and causes of environmental change and natural hazards.

 How will I study?

-Teaching is through laboratory and workshop practical activities, lectures, directed independent study, dissertation supervision, tutorials and fieldwork.
+Teaching is through fieldwork, laboratory and practical activities, lectures, tutorials, dissertation supervision and directed independent learning.
 We place an emphasis on strengthening the employability potential of our graduates through the acquisition of a range of subject-specific, key and career management skills, as well as the development of knowledge and understanding.

 Fieldwork, in the UK and abroad, is one of the most beneficial and enjoyable aspects of this degree.
-Current fieldwork locations include Cumbria, Anglesey and Tenerife.
+Current fieldwork locations include Cumbria, Anglesey, Ireland and Tenerife.
 You will also visit local sites.
-You may also take the opportunity to participate in additional optional fieldwork visits to locations overseas.

 How will I be assessed?

 Methods of assessment display your knowledge and understanding and develop and demonstrate your competence in subject-specific and key skills.
 All modules are assessed by either coursework only or a mixture of coursework and examination.
 Exams never count for more than 60% of the total mark for those modules that include an examination.
 Coursework includes practical portfolios, essays, project reports, field notebooks, individual and group oral presentations and poster presentations.

 We have experienced and knowledgeable staff who take pride in the quality of their teaching.
 All staff are research active which means that they keep up to date with the latest developments in their areas of interest and pass this knowledge on.
 We are not a large department so you won’t get lost in the crowd.